Queen Mary of Denmark: Courtship and engagement

-Mary met Crown Prince Frederik of Denmark at the Slip Inn in 2000 during the Summer Olympics in Sydney.
-Frederik was at the bar with his brother Prince Joachim, his cousin Prince Nikolaos of Greece and Denmark, as well as the then Felipe, Prince of Asturias and Princess Märtha Louise of Norway.
+Mary met Crown Prince Frederik of Denmark at the Slip Inn in Sydney during the 2000 Summer Olympics in Sydney.
+Frederik was at the bar with his brother, Prince Joachim, his cousin Prince Nikolaos of Greece and Denmark, Felipe, Prince of Asturias, and Princess Märtha Louise of Norway.
 Felipe knew Mary's flatmate.
-Frederik was not identified by her friends as the Crown Prince of Denmark until after they met.
-They conducted a long-distance relationship and Frederik made several discreet visits to Australia.
+Frederik was not identified by Mary's friends as the Crown Prince of Denmark until after they met.
+They conducted a long-distance relationship, and Frederik made several discreet visits to Australia.
 On 15 November 2001, the Danish weekly magazine Billed Bladet named Mary as Frederik's girlfriend.
-She moved from Australia to Denmark in December 2001, while she was working as an English tutor in Paris.
+She moved from Australia to Denmark in December 2001 while working as an English tutor in Paris.

 On 24 September 2003, the Danish court announced that Queen Margrethe II intended to give her consent to the marriage at the State Council meeting scheduled for 8 October 2003.
-Frederik had presented Mary with an engagement ring featuring an emerald-cut diamond and two emerald-cut ruby baguettes, which are similar to the colour of the Dannebrog.
+Frederik had presented Mary with an engagement ring set with an emerald-cut diamond and two emerald-cut ruby baguettes, the stones being similar in colour to those of the Dannebrog.
 The couple became officially engaged on 8 October 2003.